-Compared to the rest of the Omaha market, the Midtown region has higher rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Omaha market, the Midtown submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 7 listings have come on the market, which means new listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-About 114% of the available leases in the Midtown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have been listed, which means spaces most likley are leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 100% of the available space in the Midtown are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 37,500 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are around 2 stories.
-Most buildings in this market were built in 1946 and are Class A.
+Even though the median size is 37,500 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are approximately 2 floors.
+Most buildings in this region were built in 1946 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this region.
+Arts, entertainment, and restaurants are the dominant industries in this market.
 Commute by walking is the most popular way to get to work amongst Midtown folk.
-Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.